enai4bio/GaussDiff/README.md

-# GaussDiff: Gaussian-aligned diffusion for privacy-preserving class balancing in clinical prognoses
+# Gaussian-aligned diffusion reduces prognostic under-detection of cardiovascular and pregnancy complications in hyperglycemia

-Official implementation of **GaussDiff: Gaussian-aligned diffusion for privacy-preserving class balancing in clinical prognoses**.
+Official implementation of **Gaussian-aligned diffusion reduces prognostic under-detection of cardiovascular and pregnancy complications in hyperglycemia**.

 ## Overview